 The answer – There is No Difference.

-Medigap and Medicare supplement insurance plans are the same thing.
+Medigap and Medicare supplement insurance plans are the same things.
 They refer to the same type of insurance plans.
 Medigap fills the gaps of original Medicare.
 Original Medicare plan consists of:

 - Part A, which covers hospitalization